-IT mistakes are incredibly easy to make, but just as easy to avoid altogether.
+IT mistakes are incredibly easy to make, but just as easily avoidable as well.
 And being able to avoid them in the first place really comes down to your approach to IT.
-Do you have a proactive or reactive approach?
-Are you putting your firm’s IT requirements first?
+Simply put - is your approach proactive or reactive?
+And depending on how you answered this, helps you answer whether or not you're putting your firm’s IT requirements first.

 The following are five key IT mistakes that LA Investment Advisors can’t afford to make:

 Your firm handles a lot of data during your average working day, including clients’ details, sensitive documents, and market information.
 What would happen if that data fell into the wrong hands, or if it was lost for any reason at all?
 It's essential that you protect your firm’s data in every way that you can, including the use of firewalls and malware, encryption software and data backup and recovery programs.
 The loss of your company’s information could cost you dearly, so this is one mistake that you can’t afford to make.

 2. Failure to properly manage 3RD party vendors

 Outsourcing your IT is incredibly popular these days, enabling someone outside of your firm to handle your every IT need while you focus on the job at hand: your clients and their investments.
 It is, however, essential that you handle outsourcing appropriately.
 For example, relinquishing control of your IT simply because you don’t understand a particular aspect can cause horrendous problems down the line, while failing to outsource simple tasks will eat up your time and that of your staff.